Many people have questions about naturism and have no idea where to go with them… Well, look no further, we’ll do our very best to answer them.

 Q: Is it always mandatory to be naked on a naturist location?

-A: My main answer would be “No”, but actually this depends a bit on the place where you’re going.
+A: Our main answer would be “No”, but actually this depends a bit on the place where you’re going.

 Most saunas for example do have a no clothing policy.
 The main reason for this is hygiene, because clothes tend to absorb much more dirt, dust and sweat than the human body.